volution/z-tokens/documentation/readme/readme.txt

 Other related tools part of this project are:

-  * z-tokens hash -- hash strings, stdin or files with various hashes (SHA1,2,3 families, Blake2 and Blake3, MD5, etc.);
+  * z-tokens hash -- (EXPERIMENTAL) hash strings, stdin or files with various hashes (SHA1,2,3 families, Blake2 and Blake3, MD5, etc.);
-  * z-tokens exchange -- encrypt (with X25519 PKI) or armor (like Base64) stdin
+  * z-tokens exchange -- (EXPERIMENTAL) encrypt (with X25519 PKI) or armor (like Base64) stdin or files;
-    or files;
   * z-tokens encode -- (TODO) encode / decode strings, stdin or files to / from various encodings (Base*, Bech32, Z85, etc.);
   * z-tokens secret -- (TODO) storing, sharing and using security sensitive